Resources for K-12 Education

 Komodo Dragons: Teaching and Learning Resources

-- One suggestion: Try enriching a lesson about reptiles, endangered species, or conservation with Kraken-ka The Komodo Dragon a contemporary folk tale by Jodi Parry Belknap, Tamara Montgomery and Joseph Dodd (Illustrator), professors in the Drama Department at the University of Hawaii.
+- Try enriching a lesson about reptiles, endangered species, or conservation with Kraken-ka The Komodo Dragon a contemporary folk tale by Jodi Parry Belknap, Tamara Montgomery and Joseph Dodd (Illustrator), professors in the Drama Department at the University of Hawaii.
 In it, Naga teaches Kraken-ka, the first Komodo dragon, a lesson about self-control.
 The accompanying CD includes templates for creating wayang kulit-style puppets to accompany the story, as well as lessons about Komodo dragon food chains and diets.
-Please contact the Southeast Asia Center if you would like a copy of these resources.
 These lessons can be supplemented with one of several science books about Komodo dragons.
 Another picture book that can be used to pique students’ interest is Komodo! by Peter Sis.